sassoftware/devsascom-rest-api-samples/DecisionManagement/treatmentDefinitions.md

 ```

 ### <a name='DeletingTreatmentDefinitionGroup'>Deleting a Treatment Definition Group</a>
-Here is an example of deleting a treatment definition group.
+Here is an example of how to delete a treatment definition group.

 ```json
 {